KTH/programmable-society/grading-criteria.md

 The course has a project-based examination, where the student has to perform a number of tasks.

-* To pass the course, the student has must hand-in the "course completion document" and pass the grand oral (see below) and provide peer-feedback (see below).
+* To pass the course, the student must hand-in the "course completion document" and pass the grand oral (see below) and provide peer-feedback (see below).
 * The course completion document is structured with 4 sections: 1) design, develop and run blockchain protocols and nodes, 2) use current programming languages for smart contracts 3) use and improve software engineering for smart contracts 4) explain technology for distributed ledgers (DLT) and smart contracts in different implementation domains.
-IN each section, the student argues for what has been done to demonstrate the skills.
-For example:
+The document is only a recap., expected to be in the range of 1000-1500 words.
+In each section, the student justifies for  their completed tasks demonstrate the skills, as follows:
-  - 1) demo or open source contribution
+  - Sec 1) demo or open source contribution
-  - 2) smart contract protocol task and presentation
+  - Sec 2) smart contract protocol task and presentation
-  - 3) demo or open source contribution or scientific paper
+  - Sec 3) demo or open source contribution or scientific paper
-  - 4) presentation or demo or scientific paper
+  - Sec 4) presentation or demo or scientific paper
 * There must be at least one presentation (mandatory), one demo (mandatory), smart contract protocol development (mandatory)
+* All tasks have to registered as a PR to this repo.
 * Final grading scheme PASS / FAIL.
 The student has to pass all criteria.
 * The same student cannot choose the same topic for two different tasks.
 * The grand oral consists of defending the work, as presented in the course completion document, which has be to be accepted before.
 The grand oral takes place on Dec 18 2025, 9h-16h.
+* Deadline for IRL examination: the day of the presentation / demo.
+* Deadline for course completion document Dec 14, midnight.
 * Deadline for open-source: Dec 11, 2025
 * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.
-* All tasks are done individually, except for the smart contract development task, which can optionnaly be done in pairs.
+* All tasks are done individually, except for the smart contract development task, which can optionally be done in pairs.
 * A failed task requires to pass it again (repeat), based on the feedback from the failure.
 A task can only be repeated once.
 * If the whole course is failed, no grades are kept if the student registers again to the course later on.
 * After a proposal has been merged, the topic of that proposal cannot be changed.